felangel/bloc/docs/flutterinfinitelisttutorial.md

 In our `main.dart` we can start by implementing our main function and calling `runApp` to render our root widget.

 In our `App` widget, we use `BlocProvider` to create and provide an instance of `PostBloc` to the subtree.
-Also, we dispatch a `Fetch` event so that when the app loads, it requests the initial batch of Posts.
+Also, we add a `Fetch` event so that when the app loads, it requests the initial batch of Posts.

 ```dart
 import 'package:flutter/material.dart';